Chimney Sweep in Lenexa, Kansas

 Call us at 913-642-6171 or

-The Fireplaces & Chimneys of Lenexa, KS
+The Fireplaces & Chimneys of Lenexa, Kansas

 BY ROBERT BERRY, OWNER OF FULL SERVICE CHIMNEY

-Families of Lenexa Enjoy their Fireplaces
+Local Families Enjoy their Fireplaces

 Both the old town of Lenexa and the developments of the 60-80s show a commitment to homes with hearths but have two distinct designs.
 Early Lenexa homes built in proximity to the depot more often than not had a utility design.
 These chimneys were frequently servicing free-standing, or central, coal stoves and boilers.
 Some of the larger homes of this time had a fireplace and masonry chimney in the area of the parlor or living room.